 Introduction

-In addition, eryph enables standardization of machine builds and configurations, allowing the same base configuration to be reused for multiple purposes, similar to tools such as Vagrant or containerization platforms.
+This adds standardization of machine configurations, allowing the same base configuration to be reused for multiple purposes, similar to tools such as Vagrant or containerization platforms.

 This is built around the concept of genesets, which are like packages for your virtual machine artifacts (we call them genes) such as volumes and configurations.